oliverxu42/COMP6080/week03/README.md

 # Week 3

 Hello, Welcome to Week 3!
-Especially to those from the other tutorial stream :)

 ### 📢 Updates & Reminders

-- Assignment 1 due Friday Week 3 (Today!) at 10pm
+- Assignment 1 due Friday Week 3 (this week!)  at 8pm
-- Help session Friday 6-8pm
-- Assignment 2 will be released soon (Javascript)!
+- Assignment 2 will be released at the end of this week (Javascript)!

 ### Today...